-The alongshore variability of the measured shoreline positions during the monitoring period 01/08/07-31/01/08 is further quantified in Figure 6.3.
+The alongshore variability of the measured shoreline positions during the monitoring period 01/02/08-31/07/08 is further quantified in Figure 6.3.
 The upper panel of this figure shows a plot of the mean, maximum and minimum shoreline position at all locations alongshore.
-For reference, in the lower panel the mean shoreline position during this period is overlaid on to a merged/rectified timex image (image date: 31/01/2008) of the northern Gold Coast.
+For reference, in the lower panel the mean shoreline position during this period is overlaid on to a merged/rectified timex image (image date: 31/07/2008) of the northern Gold Coast.

-Referring to Figure 6.3, the median beach width at mid-tide (relative to the dune reference line) along the 4,500 m stretch of coastline during the period 01/08/07 - 31/01/08 was in the range of 65 - 95 m.
-As was discernible from Figure 6.2, relative to the dune reference line the mean beach width was greatest from approximately 500 m to 1000 m alongshore (to the north of the ARGUS station), with a width of approximately 95 m.
+Referring to Figure 6.3, the mean beach width at mid-tide (relative to the dune reference line) along the 2,000 m stretch of coastline north of the ARGUS station during the period 01/02/08-31/07/08 was in the range of 65-80 m.
+South of the ARGUS station, the beach width was more uniform alongshore and in the range of 40-65 m.
+As was discernible from Figure 6.2, relative to the dune reference line the mean beach width was greatest from approximately 500 m to 1000 m alongshore (to the north of the ARGUS station), with a width of approximately 80 m.

-The analysis of maximum beach width (upper panel, Figure 6.3) reveals a relatively uniform maximum beach width of 30 m to 40 m wider than the median shoreline position, along the 4,500 m study area.
+The analysis of maximum beach width (upper panel, Figure 6.3) reveals a relatively uniform maximum beach width of 5 m to 15 m wider than the mean shoreline position, along the 4,500 m study area.
 However, minimum beach width was less uniform, with the beach being significantly wider in the lee of the Narrowneck reef, compared with stretches of beach further to the south and north.
-Both north and south of the Narrowneck reef, the minimum beach width generally deviated from the mean by approximately 25 m, while in the lee of the reef, the minimum beach width was only 10 m narrower than the median shoreline position.
+South of the ARGUS station and north of the Narrowneck reef, the minimum beach width was typically 10 - 20 m narrower than the mean beach width.
+In the vicinity of the reef, the minimum beach width was typically only 5 m narrower than the mean beach width.

-The middle panel of Figure 6.3 shows the standard deviation of weekly shorelines from the mean shoreline position during the period 01/08/07-31/01/08.
-The standard deviation of weekly shorelines varied along the length of the beach, being relatively regular with high variability to the north of the Narrowneck reef and south of the ARGUS station, but a significantly lower standard deviation between the ARGUS station and Narrowneck.
-The minimum standard deviation was of the order of 7 m, while the maximum was approximately 15 m.
+The middle panel of Figure 6.3 shows the standard deviation of weekly shorelines from the mean shoreline position during the period 01/02/08-31/07/08.
+The standard deviation of weekly shorelines was the most extreme to the north of Narrowneck, peaking at the far northern end of the monitored section of beach at approximately 17 m.
+To the south of Narrowneck, the standard deviation in weekly shoreline position was reasonably variable alongshore, and typically ranged from 0 m up to 10 m.

-6.3 Weekly Shorelines (August 2007 - January 2008) Relative to Mean Shoreline Position of Previous Monitoring Period (February- July 2007)
+6.3 Weekly Shorelines (February - July 2008) Relative to Mean Shoreline Position of Previous Monitoring Period (August 2007 - January 2008)

-To remove the effect of the arbitrary dune reference line appearing to indicate a change in beach alignment in the centre of the 4,500 m study region, in Figure 6.4 weekly shorelines for the period 01/08/07-31/01/08 have been re-analysed and plotted relative to the mean shoreline position calculated for the previous six month monitoring period February - July 2007 (refer Blacka et al., 2007b).
+To remove the effect of the arbitrary dune reference line appearing to indicate a change in beach alignment in the centre of the 4,500 m study region, in Figure 6.4 weekly shorelines for the period 01/02/08-31/07/08 have been re-analysed and plotted relative to the mean shoreline position calculated for the previous six month monitoring period August 2007 - January 2008 (refer Blacka et al., 2008).
 In the upper panel the deviation of weekly shorelines from this earlier mean shoreline is plotted.
-In the lower panel the mean shoreline position for the previous monitoring period February - July 2007 is shown, along with the mean shoreline calculated for the present monitoring period.
+In the lower panel the mean shoreline position for the previous monitoring period August 2007 - January 2008 is shown, along with the mean shoreline calculated for the present monitoring period.